A gift in your Will creates a lifetime of inspiring change

 Each of the above will be optional.
 You can find out more by downloading our bequests brochure

-Our Will reflects what we care about.
-It can provide an opportunity to share with our family the values our life is built upon and encourage them to live lives of generosity as God directs them.
+A Will can provide an opportunity to share with the values our lives are built upon and encourage others to live lives of generosity as God directs them.

-- Talk about why you give.
-Your family might know that you support your church, AOA and other causes, but do they know why?
-Sharing your choices with your family doesn’t need to mean sharing financial details, rather sharing your hopes and values.
+Talk about why you give.
+Others might know that you support your church, AOA and other causes, but do they know why?
+Sharing your choices with others doesn’t need to mean providing financial details, but it's about sharing your hopes and values.

 We recommend you consult a solicitor to help you draft your bequest.
 This is the best way to ensure that your intentions are accurately recorded and are legally binding.